Zeroing Neural Networks : an Introduction to Predictive Computations for Time-varying Matrix Problems via ZNN: Models and Applications of Discretized ZNN Matrix Methods

 Here all matrices are complex and square of size $n$ by $n$.
 Now we introduce a shortcut and convert the matrix error equation \circledone immediately to its column vector matrix with Kronecker matrix product form

 where we have used the formula $(AXA^*)(:) = (\bar A \otimes A)X(:)$ and dropped all mention of dependencies on $t$ for simplicity.
-Working towards the exponentially decaying differential error equation for $E(:)$, we note that derivatives of time-varying Kronecker products $U(t)\otimes V(t)$ follow the product rule of differentiation
+Working towards the exponentially decaying differential error equation for $E_K(:)$, we note that derivatives of time--varying Kronecker products $U(t)\otimes V(t)$ follow the product rule of differentiation

 according to \cite[p.
 486 - 489]{MN85}.
-With this shortcut to column vector matrix representation, the derivative of the error function $\circledone\!\!\!_{(cvK)}$ for $E(:)$ is
+With this shortcut to column vector matrix representation, the derivative of the error function $\circledone\!\!\!_{(cvK)}$ for $E_K(:)$ is

-And the error function DE \ $ \dot E(:) = - \et~ E(:)$ becomes
+And the error function DE \ $ \dot E_K(:) = - \et~ E_K(:)$ becomes

 Upon reordering the terms of the central equation $(*)$ in \circledtwo we have the following linear system for the unknown column vector matrix $\dot X(:)$

 where $\bar A$ is the complex conjugate matrix of $A$.
 For $M(t) = (I_{n^2} - \bar A \otimes A) \in \CC_{n^2,n^2}$ \ and